-This help topic defines terminology related to the Megaport network and services.
+This topic defines terminology related to the Megaport network and services.

-The start of the connection–the Port or the MCR.
+The start of the connection–the Port, MCR, or MVE.

 Megaport connections need an A-End and a B-End.
 The connection starts with an A-End.
 Most often, the Port is the A-End.
 The B-End is the other end of the connection: it can be a Port, an Internet Exchange, a Marketplace connection, or a cloud service provider.

 Application program interface (API) is a set of routines, protocols, and tools for building software applications.
 An API specifies how software components should interact and APIs are used when programming graphical user interface (GUI) components.
 The Megaport API allows customers and partners to integrate directly into our platform for automation and service creation (see dev.megaport.com).

 An autonomous system number (ASN) is a collection of connected Internet Protocol (IP) routing prefixes under the control of one or more network operators on behalf of a single administrative entity or domain.
 ASN refers to Autonomous System Number and is a unique numerical ID allocated to each AS for use in BGP routing.

 Amazon Web Services (AWS) is a secure cloud services platform, offering compute power, database storage, content delivery and other functionality to help businesses scale and grow.

 AWS (Amazon Web Services) Direct Connect is a network service that allows customers to establish a dedicated network connection between one of Amazon’s Direct Connect locations and the customer’s data center or colocation environment.
 Megaport is an AWS Direct Connect partner.

 Azure is a Microsoft service.
 It is an open, flexible, enterprise-grade cloud computing platform accessed via Microsoft’s ExpressRoute service.